Measuring the Internet during Covid-19 to Evaluate Work-from-Home: Methodology

-We define significant swing as a change of 5 or more addresses, based on evaluation of the data.
-(Too large a threshold will reduce the number of accepted blocks, but too small makes the algorithm vulnerable to noise.)
+A wide swing is a change of more than $s$ addresses per day.
+We currently use a threshold $s=5$, based on the evaluation of the data. \reviewfix{} Too large a threshold will reduce the number of accepted blocks, but too small makes the algorithm vulnerable to noise such as individual computer restarts. \reviewfix{} \reviewfix{} We select 5 as the minimum value that tolerates uncorrelated outages caused by a few computers (for example, due to maintenance). \reviewfix{} \autoref{fig:cdf_daily_swing_diurnal} shows that around 90\% of blocks that have daily swings exhibit a swing greater than 5.